 Your low mood

-Whether it's through grief, work pressure, relationship issues or sleeping problems, feeling low affects adults of all ages and sometimes, the causes are not always obvious.
-Because there is no clear physical ailment, sufferers are often treated with impatience and told bluntly to ‘pull themselves together’.
-Not always the most helpful advice!
+Whether it's through grief, work pressure, relationship issues or sleeping problems, feeling low affects adults of all ages and, sometimes, the causes are not always obvious.

-Exercise gets the blood going and produces ‘feel good’ chemicals called endorphins that lift your mood and make you feel happier.
-Getting out in the fresh air can also help, even if it’s only for a short walk.
+As I mentioned in my blog "5 ways to avoid sleep deprivation", exercise gets the blood going and produces 'feel-good' chemicals called endorphins that lift your mood and make you feel happier.

 Low levels of vitamin D can also contribute to low mood.
-Sunlight is the major provider of our vitamin D requirement, so being outdoors, even on cloudy days, will help your body absorb some of the sun's uplifting energy.
+Sunlight is the major provider of vitamin D, so being outdoors, even on cloudy days, will help your body absorb some of the sun's uplifting energy.

 Hypericum is a lovely remedy to turn to for help if your mood is low.
 Known as the 'sunshine herb', it is used to support the nervous system, helping to lift the spirits whilst calming tension.